What’s With Red Meat?

 Red Meat and Collagen

 Bone broth and red meat are full of collagen.
 Not only that, but zinc, magnesium, calcium, L-glutamine, proline, and glycine, required to heal and grow connective tissue, are all found in bone broth and red meat.
 Regretfully, Leaky Gut Syndrome is something we all must combat these days; and if you are not using bone broth, you will be losing the battle.
+Poultry bone broth in particular for the gut.

 Vitamin B12 is the fifth leading nutrient deficiency in North America, and it is required for every system of the body.
 For example, vitamin B12 is necessary for energy production, blood formation, DNA synthesis, and support for your nervous and immune systems.